dward2/BME547/Lectures/github_teams.md

 already existing team.
 --->

-* Use `.gitignore` file
+* Use `.gitignore` file in your team repository.
-  + Prevents you from pushing up your venv or other settings files which bloats repositories and can break the set-up of others who clone your repo.
+  + Prevents you from pushing up your virtual environment or other settings files which bloats repositories and can break the set-up of others who clone your repo.
   + You can create a template version of `.gitignore` in GitHub:
     - Click "Add File" and select "Create new file"